sol654/sol654/README.md

 I'm always eager to learn, collaborate, and grow.
 I value **respect**, enjoy having **fun**, and stay **serious when it matters**.
 Whether it's building tools, finding bugs, or helping others, I'm all in.

-Perfect!
-Here's your fully updated section with a clean and professional style, including your GitHub writeup links and the revised title:

----

 ## 🛡️ Security Projects & Writeups

 Here are a few selected cybersecurity projects and CTF achievements: